A developers guide to JSON parsing in kdb+

 1b

-Instead of using flip and having to specify * to leave a column untouched we can write a helper function.
+Instead of using flip and specifying * to leave a column untouched, we can write a simple helper function.

-We can pass it a dictionary with the rules we need to perform
+To begin, we will pass it a dictionary containing the rules we need to perform.

 helper:{[t;d] ![t;();0b;key[d]!{($;x;y)}'[value d;key d]]}